 Rachel: Yes.

-Zulma: But you just keep being yourself, I believe that’s the best strategy.
+Zulma: But you just keep being yourself, I believe thatโs the best strategy.

 Rachel: I agree.
 I completely agree.
-And you just keep showing up and the people who are meant to find you, and that’s the thing.
-When we’re doing our marketing, it’s not really about being pushy and selling our stuff.
+And you just keep showing up and the people who are meant to find you, and thatโs the thing.
+When weโre doing our marketing, itโs not really about being pushy and selling our stuff.
 We have to think about who is that person out there who we are going to create a miracle for them?

-Zulma: That’s right.
+Zulma: Thatโs right.

 Rachel: Like we are going to change their lives with our work.
-And so they’re looking for us and we need to make sure that they can find us.
+And so theyโre looking for us and we need to make sure that they can find us.

 Zulma: Yeah, exactly.

 Rachel: So tell me, what are your goals for 2023?
-What’s one or two of your business goals?
+Whatโs one or two of your business goals?

-Zulma: Yes, so I’m very excited to create an immigration course that’s going to supplement my practice.
+Zulma: Yes, so Iโm very excited to create an immigration course thatโs going to supplement my practice.

 Rachel: Yes.

-Zulma: And I came to that idea because the clients and the cases that I work with, there’s no middle ground.
-There’s either you pay me at a premium, or you get your advice from TikTok and YouTube.
+Zulma: And I came to that idea because the clients and the cases that I work with, thereโs no middle ground.
+Thereโs either you pay me at a premium, or you get your advice from TikTok and YouTube.

 Rachel: Those are the only options.

-Zulma: There’s no middle ground.
+Zulma: Thereโs no middle ground.

 Rachel: Yes.

-Zulma: Or I get clients that come to me and they’ve already started their process, they messed it up and then they are hiring me.
-I charge them, we’re starting from zero.
+Zulma: Or I get clients that come to me and theyโve already started their process, they messed it up and then they are hiring me.
+I charge them, weโre starting from zero.

 Rachel: Yes.

 Zulma: And it is more difficult to unstick a case than to start it from the beginning.
-So that’s the idea.
-And I’m very excited, I think that this is definitely – Because I could have grown my business even further in 2022 because we started tracking all the data.
-That’s one thing that I learned.
+So thatโs the idea.
+And Iโm very excited, I think that this is definitely โ Because I could have grown my business even further in 2022 because we started tracking all the data.
+Thatโs one thing that I learned.

 Rachel: Yes.

 Zulma: I became a data expert.
-I want to know who’s calling, which country?
-What’s my conversion rate?
+I want to know whoโs calling, which country?
+Whatโs my conversion rate?
 I mean, everything.
 I want to know it, and I want to know it now.
 I want to see it in a graph.

 Rachel: Exactly.

-Zulma: And so that led me, with the amount of calls that we were referring, some cases that we don’t take.
+Zulma: And so that led me, with the amount of calls that we were referring, some cases that we donโt take.
 If I take those cases, I get to where I need to be.

 Rachel: Yes.

-Zulma: But I don’t want to do that because those cases are very draining to me.
+Zulma: But I donโt want to do that because those cases are very draining to me.

 Rachel: Yes.

-Zulma: Instead, I think that there’s a lot of potential with the clients that I have, the types of cases that I have to create this online course and see what happens.
+Zulma: Instead, I think that thereโs a lot of potential with the clients that I have, the types of cases that I have to create this online course and see what happens.

 Rachel: Yes.
-I think it’s really interesting, I remember when I was a judicial clerk working for a judge right out of law school in family court.
+I think itโs really interesting, I remember when I was a judicial clerk working for a judge right out of law school in family court.
 And I used to feel the same way.
-It’s like you could either pay whatever it was, $350 an hour for an attorney to handle your family law case in whatever format it is, right?
-Or you basically have no help and you represent yourself and you don’t know what you’re doing.
+Itโs like you could either pay whatever it was, $350 an hour for an attorney to handle your family law case in whatever format it is, right?
+Or you basically have no help and you represent yourself and you donโt know what youโre doing.

 And I remember sitting in the courtroom sometimes with my judge, and there would be a case and there would be a pro bono litigant in front of them.
-And he’s saying the wrong things and I’m like, just tell the judge this.
-It’s like, I almost wanted to be whispering, “Say this.
-He needs this piece.”
-Because they want to tell their whole story and it’s like, it’s not about the story.
-The judge can’t make the decision based on the story.
-It’s like, what are the criteria based on the law?
-Just hit this criteria and you’re golden, my friend.
-But it’s like they just don’t know what to say.
+And heโs saying the wrong things and Iโm like, just tell the judge this.
+Itโs like, I almost wanted to be whispering, โSay this.
+He needs this piece.โ Because they want to tell their whole story and itโs like, itโs not about the story.
+The judge canโt make the decision based on the story.
+Itโs like, what are the criteria based on the law?
+Just hit this criteria and youโre golden, my friend.
+But itโs like they just donโt know what to say.

-Zulma: You’re not going to convince me otherwise, just tell me how your case falls into –
+Zulma: Youโre not going to convince me otherwise, just tell me how your case falls into โ

 Rachel: Exactly.
-They don’t know how to sort of check the boxes.
-And so it’s like, oh, if I could just tell them.
+They donโt know how to sort of check the boxes.
+And so itโs like, oh, if I could just tell them.
 I wish I could tell them, right?
-Of course I couldn’t, in my position.
+Of course I couldnโt, in my position.
 But it made me think like this is, the legal industry is ripe for disruption, right?
 And there needs to be a third option, another opportunity there.

 And the only people who really get help, like pro bono lawyers are people who are really, really low income.
-So it’s like if you are middle class or even lower middle class, you’re not getting a free lawyer, right?
-And you can’t afford the hourly rate either, right?
-And so there’s so much challenge there.
+So itโs like if you are middle class or even lower middle class, youโre not getting a free lawyer, right?
+And you canโt afford the hourly rate either, right?
+And so thereโs so much challenge there.

 And so I saw one example of an attorney who did this, like he taught you how to do your own uncontested divorce.
-And he showed you the paperwork and gave you the templates and said, “This is how you fill it out and this is what the judge needs to know.”
-And it’s like, it’s a course walking you through how to do it so that by the end you can file your paperwork.
+And he showed you the paperwork and gave you the templates and said, โThis is how you fill it out and this is what the judge needs to know.โ And itโs like, itโs a course walking you through how to do it so that by the end you can file your paperwork.
 And there were even some Q&As that they would occasionally have, right, so you could ask a lawyer a question if you get stuck on something.
-And I’m like, this is brilliant.
+And Iโm like, this is brilliant.

 And that course blew up, I watched it, right.
 So I think this is perfect to do in immigration as well.
-It’s like assisted DIY, right?
+Itโs like assisted DIY, right?

 Zulma: Right, exactly.

-Rachel: Where you’re doing it yourself, but somebody is actually guiding you so you do it the right way.
+Rachel: Where youโre doing it yourself, but somebody is actually guiding you so you do it the right way.

-Zulma: It’s organized and also honest, because I do believe that a lot of what – Even my clients, I know they’re going on YouTube, and so that’s why I know that the video format is perfect for them.
+Zulma: Itโs organized and also honest, because I do believe that a lot of what โ Even my clients, I know theyโre going on YouTube, and so thatโs why I know that the video format is perfect for them.

 Rachel: Yes.

-Zulma: Because they would tell me, oh, I’m going to be deported.
-It’s like where are you getting that information?
+Zulma: Because they would tell me, oh, Iโm going to be deported.
+Itโs like where are you getting that information?
 From YouTube.
 Like stop, you hired me.
-Don’t do that.
+Donโt do that.

 Rachel: Yes.

-Zulma: So they’re really thirsty for information and unfortunately there’s so much confusion out there that I think it’s going to be very valuable.
-I’m really excited.
+Zulma: So theyโre really thirsty for information and unfortunately thereโs so much confusion out there that I think itโs going to be very valuable.
+Iโm really excited.

-Rachel: I think it’s going to be really good.
-Okay, so what’s stopping you from getting this out?
+Rachel: I think itโs going to be really good.
+Okay, so whatโs stopping you from getting this out?

 Zulma: So two things.
-One, even though it’s a good idea, even though I’ve worked so hard on my money mindset, it creeps out in the creeks of my subconscious because, you know, I’m going to do it.
-Of course I’m going to do it, even though I’m scared I’m going to do it.
-And I’m determined that 2023 is the year.
+One, even though itโs a good idea, even though Iโve worked so hard on my money mindset, it creeps out in the creeks of my subconscious because, you know, Iโm going to do it.
+Of course Iโm going to do it, even though Iโm scared Iโm going to do it.
+And Iโm determined that 2023 is the year.
 But I sometimes think, well, will people buy this?
-Will people, even though I know it’s valuable, that’s still a conversation in my head that sometimes happens.
+Will people, even though I know itโs valuable, thatโs still a conversation in my head that sometimes happens.

 Rachel: Yes.

-Zulma: So that’s one thing that I have to challenge myself all the time to recognize, huh-uh, no I’m done with you.
+Zulma: So thatโs one thing that I have to challenge myself all the time to recognize, huh-uh, no Iโm done with you.

 Rachel: Okay, I have a solution for that.
-So, one, we all ask that question when we’re creating something new, is someone going to buy this, right?
+So, one, we all ask that question when weโre creating something new, is someone going to buy this, right?
 We all have that fear.
 And the bottom line is, there are no guarantees that people are going to buy it, right?

-Zulma: We don’t know.
+Zulma: We donโt know.

-Rachel: That’s what we do as entrepreneurs.
+Rachel: Thatโs what we do as entrepreneurs.
 We have decided to take on a life of nonstop risk.
 Welcome.
 Welcome to our lives, right?

 Zulma: It never ends.